AlexJohne/size-ecology-site/content/authors/romain-forestier/_index.md

 After receiving his Bachelor’s degree in Biology of Organisms, Populations and Ecosystems from the Université d’Auvergne Clermont-Ferrand, France, Romain went on and completed his Master’s in Biology and Marine Ecosystems in Marseille, France, with an emphasis on mathematics and modelling.

-He is currently a 3rd year PhD student at the Institute for Marine and Antarctic Studies (IMAS).
-His research aims to model biodiversity as a complex adaptive system.
-To do so, his PhD focuses on using body size theory and eco-evolutionary dynamics to model how fish communities can adapt to rapid change in their environment such as over-fishing or global warming.
+He finished his PhD in April 2021 at the Institute for Marine and Antarctic Studies (IMAS).
+His research aimed to model biodiversity as a complex adaptive system.
+To do so, his PhD focused on using eco-evolutionary dynamics to let adaptive trend emerge in models.
+As a result, the mizerEvolution R package was created, an extension of the size spectrum model R package Mizer, which allows to link eco-evolutionary dynamics to body size theory.
+Such a model helped explore how fish communities can adapt to rapid change in their environment such as over-fishing or global warming but also how life history strategies such as various types of feeding can emerge depending on the environment.

+Romain is now working as a computer specialist at IMAS, producing teaching materials to encourage and help people to use size-based theory in their models.